phil-holland/csgo-impact-rating/README.md

 ## Download

-> **Important:** CS:GO Impact Rating requires [LightGBM](https://github.com/Microsoft/LightGBM) to be installed on the system.
-Download the latest binary release from [github.com/Microsoft/LightGBM/releases](https://github.com/Microsoft/LightGBM/releases) and either make sure the executable is added to the system path, or placed in the same directory as the csgo-impact-rating executable.

 The latest Impact Rating executable and LightGBM model file (`LightGBM_model.txt`) can be downloaded from this project's release page here: [github.com/Phil-Holland/csgo-impact-rating/releases](https://github.com/Phil-Holland/csgo-impact-rating/releases).
-These can be placed anywhere on the system - add the parent directory to the system path to access the executable from any location.
+These can be placed together anywhere on the system - add the parent directory to the system path to access the executable from any location.

 ## Usage